Dropping Courses

 Six-Drop Policy for Undergraduate Students

-Effective Fall 2007, in accordance with section 51.907 of the Texas Education Code, a student cannot drop more than six courses throughout his or her undergraduate college career at Texas public institutions of higher education.
+A student cannot drop more than six courses throughout their undergraduate college career at Texas public institutions of higher education.
 Under Section 51.907 of the Texas Education Code, “an institution of higher education may not permit a student to drop more than six courses, including any course a transfer student has dropped at another institution of higher education.”

 The statute applies to students who enroll in a public institution of higher education as first-time undergraduates in Fall 2007 or later.
 Any course that a student drops is counted toward the six-course limit if: